presnick/ProgramsInformationPeople/_sources/Assignments/ps5.rst

   * Read :ref:`While loops<while_chap>`, and do the exercises in that chapter
   * *If you use a Windows computer,* read and do the installation in the (:ref:`instructions for installing git bash <install_git_bash>`).
   * Read :ref:`Installing a text editor<text_editor_installation>` and the subsequent sections on installing and running python.
 Try to do the exercises and installations.
-You will address any installation problems you have (hopefully none!) in section this week.
+You will address any installation problems you have (hopefully none!
+Fingers crossed) in section this week.

   * :ref:`Lecture 10 Waiver <lecture_10_waiver>`

 .. usageassignment::
-    :chapters: IndefiniteIteration
-    :subchapters: Installation/TextEditor
+    :subchapters: ndefiniteIteration/intro-indefiniteiteration, IndefiniteIteration/ThewhileStatement, IndefiniteIteration/listenerLoop, Installation/TextEditor
     :assignment_name: Prep 10
     :deadline: 2016-10-10 19:40
     :pct_required: 80